-It’s difficult to contact a stranger to discuss your sexual abuse case.
+It's difficult to contact a stranger to discuss your sexual abuse case.
 Claimants may fear painting their religion in a negative light or struggle to discuss the details of their abuse.
-At the Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman, our professional and experienced sexual abuse claims attorneys meet you wherever you are in the process.
+At the Dolman Law Group, our professional and experienced sexual abuse claims attorneys meet you wherever you are in the process.
 Contact us today for a confidential Bradenton Catholic Church sexual abuse case evaluation.

 6703 14th Street West Suite 207